algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 As you will see, most of the configuration will be located in `/usr/local/etc`.
 Inside this folder, you'll find the _alignak_, _alignak-backend_ and _alignak-webui_ folders.

-Other will install there configuration files inside `/usr/local/etc/alignak` (like alignak-notification for example).
+Alignak packages and modules will install there configuration files inside `/usr/local/etc/alignak` (like alignak-notification for example).
 With this system alignak developers want the configuration of Alignak and its satellites to be centralized maximum.

 > **Note:** All alignak configuration files are widely commented and detailed for each options !
 Read carefully before making any changes.

-## Check Installation
+## Check-list for your installation

 Perform these checks before.